FEValues

 function_gradient_jump(iv::InterfaceValues, q_point::Int, u, dof_range_here, dof_range_there)

-Compute the jump of the function gradient at the quadrature point over the interface.
+Compute the jump of the function gradient at the quadrature point over the interface along the default normal direction.

 source